Coronavirus has cost 2 million jobs in Turkey, opposition says

-More than two million workers in Turkey have lost their jobs due to measures taken to contain the coronavirus outbreak and the government needs to do more to support them, the main opposition party said on Friday.
-President Tayyip Erdogan's government has ordered retailers, restaurants and other businesses to close but has not imposed a full lockdown, as the main opposition Republican People's Party (CHP) has requested.
+More than two million workers in Turkey have lost their jobs due to measures taken to contain the coronavirus outbreak, the main opposition party said on Friday, as the government moved closer to enforcing stricter curbs on movement to slow its spread.

-The first official data showing the impact of the epidemic on Turkey's workforce will not be published until May, when March unemployment figures are released.
-To date COVID-19 has killed more than 350 in the country, with confirmed cases topping 18,000.
+President Tayyip Erdogan's government has ordered retailers, restaurants and other businesses to close but has yet to impose a full lockdown anywhere in the country.
+Kemal Kilicdaroglu, chairman of the Republican People's Party (CHP), on Friday repeated his party's call for broader restrictions on residents' movements.
+At present only those over 65 are subject to a lockdown.

+"They (the government) had to start a campaign to keep people home.
+This current campaign has only led to one thing: unemployment," he told Fox TV in an interview, saying more than two million jobs had been lost during the epidemic.
+It has killed more than 350 in Turkey, with confirmed cases topping 18,000, around 60% of which are in Istanbul. .

-Ankara has also rolled out a 100-billion lira ($15 billion) support package for the economy and launched a donation campaign to gather funds for the needy, which the directorate of communications said overnight had raised 847 million lira.
+Ankara has also rolled out a 100-billion lira ($15 billion) economic support package and launched a donation campaign to gather funds for the needy, which it said had so far raised 847 million lira.
 "We urged the government to take precautions for dayworkers.
-No measures were taken," Kilicdaroglu said, adding the AK Party government had to "make sacrifices" instead of launching a donation campaign.
+No measures were taken," Kilicdaroglu said, adding that the government had to "make sacrifices" rather starting donation campaigns.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)